patfada2/pumpcontroller/README.md

 To do

-button to toggle relay
-get data button on ui should also get status

-voltage measure ment code avergae a number of samples

-ui should allow change to config liek thresholds and sampling rate
+ui should allow change to config like thresholds and sampling rate

-load history
-clear history

 config
 - load from file